edoleske/rpn-parser/README.md

 ### root (01.1):
 - build.sh : Bash script used to compile and execute program, uses javac and java system commands
+- build.bat : Above script that works on Windows systems
 - test.data : List of RPN expressions that program parses and evaluates
 ### src:
 - RPNParse.java : The entry point of the execution, which iterates over expressions given per line in test.data